timdodd/graphql-devday/queries_and_mutations.md

 #### Tasks
 An AMAZING enhancement to the query you made in **Exercise #6** would be if you could view the repositories that user has.
 You only want the repositories sometimes though.
-Add an optional parameter to your user look up query that is defaulted to false that returns the last 10 user repositories name and description if true.
+Add a required parameter to your user look up query that returns the last 10 user repositories name and description if true.

 <details><summary>Hint [Exercise 6 Answer]</summary><p>